 Figure 8: Results of minimization.
 The success rate indicates the percentage of faults whose exposing input was successfully minimized (i.e., the minimizer found a shorter exposing input).
 The path constraint columns list the statistics for path constraints, while the inputs list the statistics for inputs that correspond to those path constraints.
 The orig. size columns list the average size of original (un-minimized) path constraints and inputs.
 The size of a path constraint is the number of conjuncts.
-The size of an input is the ratio of minimized to unminimized size.
+The size of an input is the number of key-value pairs in the input.
+The reduction columns list the ratio of minimized to unminimized size.
 The lower the ratio, the more successful the minimization.